f-erm/TUBerlin_ISIS_downloader/README.md

   Planned features:

     -Currently, PDFs are the only supported file type.
-Given recent developments, Video files will be more prevalent soon, so support for MP4 and other formats is needed
+Given recent developments, Video files are more prevalent now, so support for MP4 and other formats could be needed.
+However, since they take up so much room and take quite a while to download, I am not sure wether they fit the usecase of this script.

-    -Despite the existince of the "movefiles" function, it is actually not possible to move files out of their folder, as this will lead to them not being recongnized by the script anymore, resulting in duplicates.
-In the future the script will also check all subfolders of a folder for their content, to make organization inside a course possible.
-This should be rather easy, I just haven't had the time yet.

     -Given the way the sript handles duplicates, it is not possible to rename files.
     This might be an apreciated addition, though quite hard to execute, at least